When to test for radon

 Radon testing location

 EPA recommends that you test in the lowest level of the home which is suitable for occupancy.
-But the buyer decides based on their expected use of the home.
-If they plans to finish the basement, it becomes the proper location for the test.
+But the buyer decides based on their expected use of the home – if they plan to finish the basement, it becomes the proper location for the test.

 Some states and real estate practices require testing in the “lowest livable area” whether or not currently suitable for occupancy.
 This usually means radon testing in the basement.

-Closed-building conditions are required for test measurements lasting less than 90 days in order to stabilize th concentrations of radon and radon decay products and increase reproducibility of the measurement.
+Closed-building conditions are required for test measurements lasting less than 90 days to stabilize the concentrations of radon and radon decay products.
 Other than a furnace or permanently installed heat recovery ventilators, external-internal air exchange systems should not operate.

 Repeating the radon test

-If you plan to sell the house and your short-term radon test comes out anywhere close to 4 pCi/L, reduce the radon level and re-test afterwards.
-Otherwise, your closing is likely to evaporate by a radon reading of 4.1 pCi/L. What should be your safety margin?
-Because radon level fluctuate widely, it depends on your judgment.
+If you plan to sell the house and your short-term radon test comes out anywhere close to the EPA’s Action Level of 4 pCi/L, reduce the radon level!
+Otherwise, the buyer’s test may show 4.1 pCi/L and your closing may evaporate.